hasundue/hatch/README.md

-# Create
+# Hatch

-Create a script to create files with a GitHub repository as a template.
+Create a script to create files with a remote Git repository as a template.
+Zero dependencies rather than the Deno runtime.

-## Features

-- Zero dependencies rather than the Deno runtime

 ## Requirements